apoorvt95/ImgSegmentTools/README.md

 # ImgSegmentTools
 This repository contains different image processing tools, octave code snippets to perform image segmentation.

+The Tools included in this repository can be used for plant image segmentation only.

 **NOTICE: I DO NOT OWN ANY OF THE CODE IN THIS REPOSITORY.
-I HAVE USED THE CODE FROM VARIOUS OPEN SOURCE RESOURCES ON THE WEB.**
+THIS REPOSITORY CONTAINS TOOLS OBTAINED FROM VARIOUS SOURCES.**

 # SegTool